foundriesio/docs/source/index.rst

    zephyr/index

-Linux MicroPlatform
+Linux microPlatform
 -------------------

 The :ref:`linux-top` is a minimal Linux distribution for deploying and managing multi-tenant, containerized applications on Linux devices.
-The Linux MicroPlatform is built using OpenEmbedded and adding a select set of board support package layers for enabling some popular development boards.
-Though the Linux kernel and software used for any on of the MicroPlatform builds may contain out-of-tree patches or features, a fundamental goal is to run as close to the tip, or latest software, as possible so that users of the Linux MicroPlatform can benefit from the latest changes.
+The Linux microPlatform is built using OpenEmbedded and adding a select set of board support package layers for enabling some popular development boards.
+Though the Linux kernel and software used for any on of the microPlatform builds may contain out-of-tree patches or features, a fundamental goal is to run as close to the tip, or latest software, as possible so that users of the Linux microPlatform can benefit from the latest changes.

 .. toctree::